 In our testing of a close-proximity burial of only two victims, the T3 worked very well.
 More than two closely buried victims and the edge goes to the competition.

-Big Picture: The T3 also has a "big picture" mode that is activated by holding the Options button pressed.
+The T3 has a "big picture" mode that is activated by holding the Options button pressed.
 In this mode the transceiver alternatingly displays the distance and direction information of all of the signals it is receiving.
 For example, alternating between "straight-ahead 12 meters" and "hard-right 8 meters."
 This is very helpful and well implemented (although we wish they'd used the more common term, "scan").

-The Ortovox S1+, Pulse, Pieps, and some ARVAs also have the ability to display information on more than one transceiver at a time, mostly without directional information, but the Tracker3's implementation is simple and arguably the best scan feature available.
+The Barryvox S, Ortovox S1+, Pulse, Pieps, and some ARVAs also have the ability to display information on more than one transceiver at a time, mostly without directional information, but the Tracker3's implementation is simple and arguably the best scan feature available.

 The Tracker3 user manual states that the "Big Picture mode is the closest thing to an analog beacon in the digital world."
 It is a great feature, undeniably, but that statement overlooks the fact that even in the digital world, some beacons can be toggled into analog mode and can emit the raw analog audio.

 The Tracker3 uses a single dial to change between Off, Transmit, and Search.
 You need to slide a small latch with your other hand to change between modes.
 These actions are intuitive, although they're not nearly as mitten-friendly as most other beacons—including the Tracker2.
 The new dial is darn-near impossible to manipulate with bulky gloves or mittens.
 (The Tracker4, released in late-2020, has much-improved glove-friendly Off/Send/Search controls.)